ZuriPL/svelte-segmented-input/README.md

 console.log(component.value)
 ```

-Setting value in the props object will not trigger the `valueEntered` event, however, setting it using `component.value` will
+Setting value in the props object will not trigger the `valueEntered` event, however setting it using `component.value` will

 ## STYLING: